Hammock Water Breaks and Drip Lines

 Any exposed portion of your tarp or hammock suspension can convey water during a rain storm (or other precipitation).
 Using a water break or drip line will help prevent water from seeping down your suspension line and soaking your hammock.

 In my testing, I found that most hardware devices are not 100% effective as I had originally thought.
-I was a little disappointed to find that some hardware devices were only good in certain conditions, but if there was a slight twist, even light water flows easily rolled past the water break and continued down the suspension.
+I was a little disappointed to find that some hardware devices were only good in certain conditions, and if there was a slight twist, even small amounts of water flow easily past the water break and continue down the suspension.